 - D. Any of the following types of conduct committed by an applicant/tenant, program participant, household member, or guests within five (5) years will result in denial of admission or continued occupancy in FWHS housing programs.
-The five-year period begins on the date of the offense and must include at least three (3) years without incarceration or additional arrests.
-Conviction of a crime is not required in order for assistance to be denied or occupancy to be terminated. - (1) Manslaughter; - (2) Robbery; - (3) Illegal possession/discharge/display/carrying of firearm or illegal weapon/deadly weapon; - (4) Assault, aggravated assault, assault by threat, stalking; and - (5) Physical violence to persons or property, or criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force against the person or property of another. - E. Admission for Public Housing or Housing Choice Voucher Program will be denied if during screening process an applicant has evidenced a pattern or history of continuing conduct/acts, regardless of type or severity which may interfere with the health, safety or right to peaceful enjoyment of the premises by others, unless the family has provided satisfactory evidence of rehabilitation.
-Such conduct includes: - (1) A pattern of past conduct of illegal use of controlled substances; and: - (2) Past conduct of abuse or pattern of abuse of alcohol;
+The five-year period begins on the date of the offense.
+Conviction of a crime is not required in order for assistance to be denied or occupancy to be terminated.
+Corroborating evidence, including but not limited to police testimony, eye-witness testimony, admission of guilt, and other documentation with a preponderance of evidence of guilt, may be considered. - (1) Manslaughter; - (2) Robbery; - (3) Illegal possession/discharge/display/carrying of firearm or illegal weapon/deadly weapon; - (4) Assault, aggravated assault, assault by threat, stalking; and - (5) Physical violence to persons or property, or criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force against the person or property of another. - E. Admission for Public Housing or Housing Choice Voucher Program may be denied if during screening process an applicant has evidenced a pattern over last 5 years history of continuing conduct/acts, regardless of type or severity which may interfere with the health, safety or right to peaceful enjoyment of the premises by others, unless the family has provided satisfactory evidence of rehabilitation.
+Such conduct includes: - (1) A pattern of past conduct of illegal use of controlled substances; and; - (2) Past conduct of abuse or pattern of abuse of alcohol; - (3) A pattern of theft or fraud; - (4) A pattern of burglary or automobile theft;

-- (3) A pattern of theft or fraud; - (4) A pattern of burglary or automobile theft; - (5) Threatened abuse or violent behavior towards FWHS staff, management, maintenance, or security personnel. - (6) Acts of prostitution and/or a pattern of prostitution.
+- (5) Threatened abuse or violent behavior towards FWHS staff, management, maintenance, or security personnel. - (6) Acts of prostitution and/or a pattern of prostitution.